openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 You can specify the item name in the filter to remove just 1 camera, or you can use the above without the item name to remove all events from images updating, which will be for other bindings as well.

-## Roadmap for further development
+## Roadmap for Further Development

 Currently the focus is on creating a stable framework that allows all brands to be used in a consistent way, new features that most users wont use are not held as highly as having a stable and consistent binding.
 After the binding is merged, the extra features can be added over time.